 Save the graphic details and stick to providing contact details and noting steps your group can take to cover you while you’re out.
 Here’s a sample work from home email:

-Video conferencing technology makes it easy to stay connected even when you need to work from home.
-Download the free Lifesize Cloud trial and get some rest.
+Check out our interactive product demo to learn how video conferencing technology can help you stay connected even when you need to work from home.
+Download a free trial of the Lifesize App and get some rest.
 We hope you feel better soon.

 |Spread the awareness, not the virus.